ARM-software/vulkan_best_practice_for_mobile_developers/samples/advanced/pipeline_cache/pipeline_cache_tutorial.md

 ## The sample

-The `pipeline_cache` Vulkan sample demonstrates this behaviour, by allowing you to enable or disable the use of pipeline cache objects.
+The `pipeline_cache` sample demonstrates this behaviour, by allowing you to enable or disable the use of pipeline cache objects.
 Destroying the existing pipelines will trigger re-caching, which is a process that will slow down the application.
 In this case there are only 2 pipelines, and the effect is noticeable, therefore we can expect it to have a much greater impact in a real game.

 > On the first run of the sample on a device, the first frames will have a slightly bigger execution time because the pipelines are created for the first time - this is expected behaviour.
 In the next runs of the sample, the `VkPipelineCache` is created with the data saved from the previous run and the internal resource cache.

-Below is a screenshot of the sample on a phone with Mali G72 GPU:
+Below is a screenshot of the sample on a phone with Mali G76 GPU:

 ![Pipeline Cache Enable](images/pipeline_cache_enable.jpg)

 Pipeline cache is enabled and Sponza is rendered at 60 FPS when the existing pipelines are destroyed.
-However, when the pipeline cache is disabled and the existing pipelines are destroyed, a spike in the framerate graph can be noticed.
+Pipeline re-creation takes 24.4 ms thanks to the pipeline cache.

 ![Pipeline Cache Disable](images/pipeline_cache_disable.jpg)

+If we disable the pipeline cache, re-creating the pipelines takes 50.4 ms, more than double the previous time.
 Building pipelines dynamically without a pipeline cache can result in a sudden framerate drop.

 ## Best practices summary